mirage/ocaml-github/README.md

 the authenticated ones you will need to edit `lib_test/config.ml` with suitable auth information.
 Use the `get_token` test to obtain an oAuth token for the config file.

+Two environment variables will cause more debugging to be output:

+    GITHUB_DEBUG=1   # API calls output to stderr COHTTP_DEBUG=1   # even more HTTP-level debugging

 Cookie jar
 ==========